kawsark/terraform-gcp-compute-instance/README.md

 ### Notes:
 - Provider configuration variables (required):
-  - GCP credentials: please set `gcp_credentials` variable with contents of service account json file.
+  - GCP credentials: please set `GOOGLE_CREDENTIALS` environment variable with contents of service account json file.
+Note: please remove and line breaks from the file
   - GCP project: please set `gcp_project` variable with gcp project name.

 - By default, this configuration provisions a compute instance from image debian-cloud/debian-8 with machine type t2.micro in the us-east1 region.
 These can be adjusted as below: